skip to content

 • Professor of Systems, Security, and Architecture

 I teach in the areas of security and operating systems across our undergraduate and masters degrees.
 I have a resarch team of around a dozen PhD students, postdocs, and research engineers working across a variety of research areas.
-I have strong interests in open-source software, am on the board of directors of the FreeBSD Foundation, and have contributed extensively to the FreeBSD Project.
+I have strong interests in open-source software, am on the board of directors of the FreeBSD Foundation and CHERI Alliance CIC.
 I am a coauthor on the Design and Implementation of the FreeBSD Operating System (second edition) published by Pearson.
+I am co-director, with Ben Laurie, of Capabilities Limited, a lab spinout of around 15 staff members focused on CHERI adoption.

 Contact Details